ketaketish/GhostMouse/README.md

 <br/><img src=help/screenshots/open.PNG width="300" height="200">

 ## Extras
 You can have multiple windows of GhostMouse opened at once.
 You can Make one of the recordings click **_Play_** from another window and start that playback instead.
-Useful if you wish to create a recording longer than the program's maximum lenght.
+Useful if you wish to create a recording longer than the program's maximum length.
 <br/><img src=help/screenshots/multiple.PNG width="600" height="300">

 # Credits